Chocolate Avocado Muffins

 - Combine the pastry flour, cocoa, baking soda, baking powder, and salt.
 Set aside.

-- In a food processor, blend the avocado, (peeled and pitted of course) with the agave, almond milk, coconut oil, and vanilla.
+- In a food processor, blend the avocado with the agave, almond milk, coconut oil, and vanilla.

 - Add the wet ingredients to the dry ingredients and stir until combined.

 - It might be a bit lumpy but just make sure you don’t have dry pockets of flour.

 - Stir in the chocolate chips.

 - Spoon the mixture into a mini muffin tin.
 Mine made about 20 mini muffins.

 - Bake for 14-16 minutes, or until a toothpick comes out clean.
 Do not over bake or they’ll dry out and be more crumbly rather than fudgey.